jennalandy/bayesNMF/README.md

 [1] 96 32
 ```

 The `bayesNMF` R software package allows users to fit all models defined in the paper with the `bayesNMF` function.
-Model specifications can be adjusted by the `likelihood` (default ``poisson'') and `prior` (default ``truncnormal'') parameters.
+Model specifications can be adjusted by the `likelihood` (default `"poisson"`) and `prior` (default `"truncnormal"`) parameters.
 The `rank` parameter can be a fixed value or a range vector.
 For example:

 ```{r}
 res_fixedN <- bayesNMF(